bluemk00/VitalDB_Signal_Preprocessing/README.md

 #### **Outputs**
 - `.npy` files containing valid indices for each case in the output directory:
-  - Each file contains a list of tuples representing the start and end indices of valid overlapping segments.
+  - Each file contains a list of tuples representing the start and end indices of valid overlapping chunks.

 ---